steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 - ❌ [Swift-only debug with lldb and -no-serialize-debugging-options](https://gist.github.com/steipete/9eaaa17f552aef875e139a6e2fb9503f)
 - ❌ [Swift-only debug with lldb and -no-serialize-debugging-options, latest toolchain for app](https://gist.github.com/steipete/9eaaa17f552aef875e139a6e2fb9503f)

-Luckily Swift is open source, so we can look up [the commit introducing -no-serialize-debugging-options](https://github.com/apple/swift/commit/8ee17a4d0d0bba46a0b3b6e200c95d40a548a02e).
+Luckily Swift is open source, so we can look up [the commit introducing `-no-serialize-debugging-options`](https://github.com/apple/swift/commit/8ee17a4d0d0bba46a0b3b6e200c95d40a548a02e).
 This seems like the flag only controls what is written in a `.swiftmodule` file — which is saved in the dSYM.

-(If you read my blog then you might be screaming: Obviously!
-Adrian Prantl wrote that in SR-12783!
+(If you read my blog then you might be screaming: “Obviously!
+Adrian Prantl wrote that in SR-12783!”
 Yes.
 Sometimes I need some time to realize how things work.
 This includes the bit on how Swift modules are stored in the dSYM...)

 ## SR-12932 and the dSYM Conspiracy